Expand All | Collapse All

 - Co-Creator & co-Course Director of Nephrology Business Leadership University (NBLU) - Course that is designed for Nephrology Fellows from various programs across the US.
 Funded by US Renal Care and receiving no compensation.

-- ACO Methodist serving on the Finance Team as part of the physician oversight team for ACO; voluntary position.
+- ACO Methodist Board of Directors, serving as part of the physician oversight team for ACO; voluntary position.

 Rudolph A. Rodriguez, MD

 Dr. Rodriguez, a board certified internist and nephrologist, is the Director of the Hospital & Specialty Medicine Service Line at the VA Puget Sound Health Care System and a Professor and Vice Chair of the Department of Medicine at the University of Washington.
-His academic career has centered on his role as a Nephrology Fellowship Director, first at the University of California, San Francisco, and for the last seven years at the University of Washington.
+His academic career has centered on his role as a Nephrology Fellowship Director, first at the University of California, San Francisco (1998-2007), and at the University of Washington (2007-2014).

 Dr. Rodriguez serves as a member of the American Board of Internal Medicine Nephrology Board.
-He has served on the American Society of Nephrology Training Program Director's Executive Committee.
 He is also Chair of the Veteran Affairs Nephrology Field Advisory Committee.

 Dr. Rodriguez attended Stanford University and earned his medical degree at the Charles Drew/UCLA Medical Education Program at the University of California, Los Angeles.
 He did his internal medicine residency at California Pacific Medical Center, and his nephrology fellowship training at the University of California, San Francisco.